-The lungs have five lobes — three in the right lung and two in the left lung, near the heart.
-Lobectomy is the most common type of surgery for lung cancer and is performed when the cancer affects only part of the lung.
+Lobectomy is the most common type of surgery for lung cancer and is performed when cancer affects only part of the lung.
+When two lobes are taken out, the procedure is called a bilobectomy.
 When the entire lung is removed, the procedure is called a pneumonectomy.

-Lobectomy is performed in two ways: thoracotomy and video-assisted thoracic surgery (VATS).
 During a thoracotomy, an incision is made between the ribs, and the chest wall is opened for surgery on the lung.

 If lobectomy is appropriate for your lung cancer, you can prepare for the procedure in ways that may aid your recovery and help prevent complications.

-Facing lung surgery can be stressful, and emotional and physical issues may arise.
+Lung surgery can be stressful, and emotional and physical issues may arise.
 Understanding the procedure can help you cope with any concerns.

 One MyLungCancerTeam member described their situation in response to another member undergoing surgery: “I’m having a lobectomy.
 Looks like stage 1.
 Like you, I just want it out, and surgery is the best way to do that from all my research.
 Am I afraid?
 Yeah, it’s a big deal.
 But I’m much more concerned if I don’t have surgery.”

-If you, your oncologist, and your cardiothoracic surgeon determine that you are a good candidate for a lobectomy, be sure you understand important steps you need to take before surgery.
+If you, your oncologist, and your cardiothoracic surgeon determine that you are a good candidate for a lobectomy, be sure you understand the steps you need to take before surgery.
 Follow your doctor’s recommendations carefully.

 Typically, people undergoing lobectomy are advised to do the following:

 Your surgeon needs to know about other conditions that may affect your surgery.
 If you have sleep apnea and use a breathing device, you may need to bring your device with you to the hospital.
-Men who are over 50 or have a history of enlarged prostate may be given a drug to prevent problems with urination after surgery.
+Males who are over 50 or have a history of an enlarged prostate may be given a drug to prevent problems with urination after surgery.

 You will also be evaluated for conditions that are risk factors for complications with lobectomy, such as high blood pressure and other types of cardiovascular disease, diabetes, and preoperative radiation or chemotherapy.